Birding Program

 Want a private outing?
 Contact us with your wishes and targets and we will create a customised outing for you.

-1. Thursday, March 7: Early Spring Arrivals on the Ottawa River - Ottawa West
+2. Saturday, April 6: Early Spring Arrivals – Ottawa West

 18.